 August 2017 Amgueddfa Cymru/National Museum Wales – A Story on a Plate: The Ladies of Llangollen

-My book, Forbidden Lives: LGBT Histories from Wales – the first book on Welsh LGBT history will be published in November by Seren Books.
+My book, Forbidden Lives: LGBT Stories from Wales – the first book on Welsh LGBT history published by Seren Books.

 Thanks for stopping by